Lockwood-Community-Church/bylaws/bylaws.md

     The Global Ministries Team Leader will give leadership to the church in its efforts to advance the gospel through its missionary outreach.
-The Elders will present the Global Ministries Team Leader to the church for approval by consensus (as defined in Article X of the LCC Constitution) at the Annual Meeting.
+The Elders will present the Global Ministries Team Leader to the church for approval by consensus (as defined in Article VI of the LCC Constitution) at the Annual Meeting.
 The Global Ministries Team Leader will be appointed for a three-year term of service.
 The GMT Leader must be a Covenant Partner.